Use of a Laptop Computer

-At this time, DCID’s Executive Education plans to hold our TARF, and M&EDP 2021 programs online.
+At this time, DCID’s Executive Education plans to hold our M&EDP 2021 program online.
 Our team is constantly monitoring the dynamic situation and will provide updates in accordance with the latest information and guidance from Duke University officials and local authorities.
 Please monitor this webpage for these important updates.
 You may also review our FAQs, or send our team an email with any questions.

 Duke Center for International Development

 201 Science Dr, Durham, NC 27708